-3. D Orug therapy evaluation and development Synthesizes complete patient history and laboratory and physical exam data to identify problems.
+3. D rug therapy evaluation and development a.
+Synthesizes complete patient history and laboratory and physical exam data to identify problems.
 Identifies and prioritizes both actual and potential drug related problem stating rationale.
 Identifies problems that require emergency medical attention.
 Designs and evaluates treatment regimens for optimal outcomes using pharmacokinetic data and drug formulation data.
-Designs and evaluates treatment regimens for optimal outcomes using disease states and previous or current drug therapy swell as including psycho-social, ethical-legal, and financial data. f.
+Designs and evaluates treatment regimens for optimal outcomes using disease states and previous or current drug therapy s well as including psycho-social, ethical-legal, and financial data.
 Develops backup plans based on what problems are likely to occur from/with the primary plan. g.
 Provides written documentation of the pharmaceutical care plan that is clear, complete, and concise.
-4. N Monitoring for Endpoints Identifies and suggests appropriate therapeutic endpoints for patient (cure, maintenance, or prophylaxis of disease).
+Ionitoring for Endpoints Identifies and suggests appropriate therapeutic endpoints for patient (cure, maintenance, or prophylaxis of disease).
 Develops monitoring plan appropriate for patient specific physiologic differences.
 Provides rationale for monitoring plan with documentation from reliable sources.
 Evaluates and alters monitoring plan when necessary as the patient's needs change.
 Identifies monitoring results, which would require emergency medical attention.
-Suggests drug therapy changes based on progress towards endpoints or identified drug-related problems.
-5. Patient Case Presentations J . □ Patient cases are prepared in a timely manner.
+Suggests drug therapy changes based on progress towards endpoints or identified drug-related problems. atient Case Presentations Patient cases are prepared in a timely manner.
 Follows patients and maintains information on number required by preceptor.
-Verbally presents data in an organized manner. · · Writes a chart note on patient and data is recorded and presented in appropriate format.
+Verbally presents data in an organized manner.
+Writes a chart note on patient and data is recorded and presented in appropriate format.
 Uses appropriate verbal and nonverbal mannerisms during presentation.
 Communicates presentation clearly and in a tone and volume that is clearly understood.
 Able to answer questions about patients or disease states.
-6. Patient Interviews Introduces colf as student from College of Phormosy.
-Introduces self as student from College of Pharmacy.
-Optimizes environment for the interview.
-Clarifies the purpose and structure of the interview.
-Verifies patient name and correct pronunciation, and demographic data.
-Explains how patient will benefit from interview. Ш Employs vocabulary, question structure, question complexity, and invited feedback to insure patient understanding.
+6. atient Interviews a.
+Introduces self as student from College of Pharmacy. b.
+Optimizes environment for the interview. c.
+Clarifies the purpose and structure of the interview. d.
+Verifies patient name and correct pronunciation, and demographic data. e.
+Explains how patient will benefit from interview. f.
+Employs vocabulary, question structure, question complexity, and invited feedback to insure patient understanding. g.
 Implements the interview in an organized fashion.
-7 Answers patient questions providing appropriate and correct data.
-7. Patient Education and Counseling Speaks clearly using proper enunciation, volume, and rate.
-Uses terminology specific to the understanding of the patient. Ш Uses appropriate non-verbal communication.
+Answers patient questions providing appropriate and correct data.
+7. atient Education and Counseling Speaks clearly using proper enunciation, volume, and rate.
+Uses terminology specific to the understanding of the patient.
+Uses appropriate non-verbal communication.
 Provides accurate and pertinent information in appropriate detail.
 Includes information required for the patient's social and financial needs.
 Provides feedback to patient questions/concerns.
 Determines patient level of understanding by asking questions.
-Demonstrates empathy. i.
+Demonstrates empathy.
 Shows concern for patient well-being. j.
 Retrieves and evaluates new information for the purpose of responding to patient questions.